 Percussionist, composer, singer, flautist - Joji Hirota joyously eludes definition.
-Trained as a classical musician in Japan, he has now spent over half his life in England freely blending instruments and influences to create a music that is uniquely his own.
-His flute sounds like singing, his singing sounds instrumental and his drums sound like nothing on earth.
+Trained as a classical musician in his native Japan, he has now spent over half his life in England freely blending instruments and influences to create a music that is uniquely his own.
+His flute sounds like singing, his singing sounds instrumental, and his drums sound like nothing on earth.

-"I happen to be a Japanese man - but as a musician I am drawing on all these traditions to create my own style..."
-The distinction is an important one and Joji, whose English is fluent and flawless, hesitates and uses the word 'weapon' before quickly changing this to the more acceptably Western concept 'style'.
+"I happen to be a Japanese man - but as a musician I am drawing on all these traditions to create my own style."
+The distinction is an important one and Joji, whose English is fluent and flawless, hesitates and uses the word 'weapon' before quickly changing this to the more acceptably Western concept of 'style.'

 Joji Hirota's work with the Real World label began during the 1992 Recording Week at Real World Studios, when he collaborated with Clannad founder Pól Brennan and Chinese flautist Guo Yue to record Trísan, an album which won that year's Tower Records Critics Award in New York for Contemporary Instrumental music.